 Once they are satisfied, they will formally accept the completed part of the road and you get paid.

-Please note that it is not always necessary to perform the verify scope process at the end of every project.
+Note that it is not always necessary to perform the verify scope process at the end of every project.
 It can happen far before the project ends.
 You can also perform the verify scope activities with the quality control process, as is seen in the example above.

 In the given example, both processes are being performed in parallel.
 The government’s representatives are verifying the scope for the completed part of the road with you, and at the same time, your team is building and testing the rest of the road.